Taking Math Beyond the Classroom with Real World Fraction Projects

 Adding and Subtracting Fractions

-At the end of the day after students left school, I simply threw some plastic table cloths on the tables, brought in cooking utensils, and played pulled up some bakery music on my computer and we were good to go for the next day!
+At the end of the day after students left school, I simply threw some plastic tablecloths on the tables, brought in cooking utensils, and pulled up some bakery music on my computer and we were good to go for the next day!
+Students worked in small groups and took turns making their “sprinkle chow” recipe with their groups.

 Even though the floor was covered in powdered sugar at the end of the day, it was worth it!